Debt Consolidation Programs: How They Work and Best Options for 2026

 Credit counseling programs serve as the entry point for debt management services and offer valuable financial education regardless of whether you ultimately enroll in a DMP.
 These programs provide comprehensive financial reviews, budgeting assistance, and debt analysis through certified counselors.

-The initial consultation is almost always free, lasting 30-90 minutes where a counselor reviews your income, expenses, debts, and financial goals.
-They'll help you understand all available options—from debt settlement to bankruptcy alternatives—and recommend the most appropriate path forward.
+The initial consultation is almost always free, lasting 30 to 90 minutes where a counselor reviews your income, expenses, debts, and financial goals.
+They'll help you understand all available options, from debt settlement to bankruptcy alternatives, and recommend the most appropriate path forward.
 Only if a debt management plan is recommended and you choose to enroll will you pay the associated fees.

 Credit counseling has minimal eligibility requirements beyond a willingness to review your finances honestly.
 There's no minimum debt amount, credit score requirement, or strict income threshold for the counseling itself, making it accessible to nearly anyone struggling with debt.